Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 UConn Stats and Trends

-- UConn has five wins against the spread in 11 games this year.

-- This season, the Huskies have two against the spread wins in three games as an underdog of 32.5 points or more.

-- UConn's games this season have hit the over on five of 10 set point totals (50%).
+- UConn's games this season have gone over the point total five times in 10 opportunities (50%).

-- UConn is 4-0 against the spread and 1-4 overall when the team scores more than 20.1 points.
+- UConn is 4-0 against the spread and 1-4 overall when the team puts up more than 20.1 points.

-- UConn is 2-2 against the spread and 1-3 overall when the team picks up over 295.1 yards.
+- UConn is 2-2 against the spread and 1-3 overall when the team amasses more than 295.1 yards.

 - This year the Huskies have turned the ball over 21 times, while the Cougars have forced 21 turnovers.